Skip to Main Content

 • Check the boxes beside the documents you would like to save in the list of results

-• A pop-up box will appear: change the dropdown box beside Record Content to Full Record and click Send
+• A pop-up box will appear: change the dropdown box beside Record Content to Full Record and click Export

-Now, click on EndNote near the top of the page in Web of Science Core Collection.
+Now, click on Products in the upper-right corner in Web of Science Core Collection and select EndNote.
 You should be taken to the My References page of EndNote Online.

-Click on All My References in the sidebar on the left side of the page.
+Click on the Unfiled Group in the sidebar on the left side of the page.
 Now, check the boxes beside the references you just sent, click on the dropdown arrow beside Add to group… and select New Group.

 Name the new group using the pop-up box.
 You will see that the group has been added to My Groups in the sidebar.